amcalv/amcalvo/content/home/talks.md

 **4** -- **A. Martínez-Calvo**, J. Rivero-Rodríguez, B. Scheid & A. Sevilla, _Temporal analysis of surfactant-laden liquid threads: linear stability and nonlinear dynamics_, 12th European Fluid Mechanics Conference, Vienna, Austria, Sept.
 2018

-**3** -- **A. Martínez-Calvo** & A. Sevilla, _The role of surface viscosities in the instability of liquid threads, 70th Annual Meeting of the APS Division of Fluid Dynamics_, Volume 62, Number 14, Denver, USA, Nov.
-2017

-**2** -- **A. Martínez-Calvo**, M. Rubio-Rubio & A. Sevilla, _Non-linear regimes of axially-confined vertical capillary jets, 11th European Fluid Mechanics Conference_, Sevilla, Spain, Sept.
-2016